buildkite/elastic-ci-stack-for-aws/README.md

 The secrets bucket can contain the following files:

 * `/private_ssh_key` - An optional private key to use for Git SSH operations when there is no pipeline-specific key present
+* `/env` - An optional bash script to use as a global [agent environment hook](https://buildkite.com/docs/agent/hooks)
 * `/{pipeline-slug}/env` - An optional bash script to use as an [agent environment hook](https://buildkite.com/docs/agent/hooks)
 * `/{pipeline-slug}/private_ssh_key` - An optional pipeline-specific private key to use for Git SSH operations